 58" bow drawn to 31"

 Developed in 2018 after extensive carbon fiber research and development, the Centaur Super Curve is the sleekest and most sporty super curve on the market today.
 Part of this lighter, sporty feel is due to the handle being identical to the longbow handle that archers have come to love.
 Because of the extremely high torsional stability of the carbon fiber used, the limbs are narrow at only 1.5" wide.
 This makes for a lightweight, very dead in the hand shooting recurve.
-The super curve comes in 2 lengths, 58" and 60".
-The 58" bow will gain only 2 lbs. per inch all the way to 31" The 60" will gain 2 lbs. per inch all the way to 33".
+The super curve comes in 4 lengths, 54", 56", 58" and 60".
+The super curve will gain roughly 2 lbs. per inch at the back half of the draw near your anchor point.
+The 54" will draw smooth to 27" , 56" smooth to 29", 58" smooth to 31" and 60" smooth to 33".

 The super curve has a very unique draw cycle.
 It's early draw weight of nearly 7 lbs. per inch initially will have you thinking the bow is heavy poundage.
 (Having early draw weight indicates mass amounts of stored energy that makes a bow very efficient and delivers very high amounts of kinetic energy to the arrow as it leaves the bow.)
 Around 18" to 20" of draw length however, the bow will only gain about half a pound per inch and has a perceived (let-off) sensation.
+This is more prominent in the 58" and 60" bows.
 The draw cycle continues this smooth pull all the way out to maximum draw length and only ever developing around 2 lbs. per inch to maximum draw giving the archer an incredibly smooth draw cycle.

 The super curve is a great option for the archer who wants a lot of working limb in a compact package.
 If you compare the 58" super curve in the strung position to the 56" longbow also strung, the super curve actually measures 1/2" shorter.
 The same goes for the 60" super curve vs. the 58" longbow.